paraseba/tictactoe/README.md

 If you never read it before, you should go read it right now.
 Probably you should go read it even if you have already read it.

+## But I'm not an idiot either

+If you find ways to improve this code, go ahead and do it, in fact, show me what you did.
+But remember, it's just a showcase for people without any Clojure knowledge.
+This is not professional code.

 ## License

 Copyright (C) 2011 Sebastián Galkin